uiseongsang/uiseongsang.github.io/_posts/Phy 131/lab1.md

         To investigate two of the three methods of transferring electric charge to an object.
 ## Charging by Friction

-Charge the acrylic rod by friction by rubbing it with the paper towel.
+The acrylic rod is charged by rubbing with the paper towel.
 Before I rubbed the acrylic rod with the paper towel, zero excess charge on the paper and the rod.

 From the lab, acrylic rod acquires an excess `positive charge` when it is rubbed with a paper towel, and plastic ruler acquires an acquires an excess `negative charge` when rubbed with a paper towel.